Fezalion/FezOverlay/README.md

 2. **Add the Overlays to OBS:**
    - In OBS, add a new **Browser Source**.
-   - Set the URL for playing widget and make the resolution same as your screen:
+   - Set the URL for widgets and make the resolution same as your screen:
       `http://localhost:48000/playing`
       `http://localhost:48000/emotes`
    - Set your LastFM user name in the settings page mentioned above.